You did the thing! Now let’s make sure it heals great…

 • Shower as normal.
 (Yes, please!)
 During your shower, don’t use anything abrasive on your tattoo, such as loofas or exfoliating pads.

-• Avoid tanning (in natural sun or booths) until your tattoo heals, and even after, we strongly recommend using sunblock on your tattoo whenever you’re in the sun.
+• Avoid tanning (in natural sun or booths) until your tattoo heals, and even after, we strongly recommend using sunblock on your tattoo whenever you’re in the sun…FOR LIFE!

 • DO NOT PICK AT YOUR TATTOO!
 We know it’s fun when you’re bored, but it will compromise your tattoo and affect your healing time.
 So cut it out!